citlaliac/citla.li/README.md

 ## Getting set up
 - Clone the repo
 - Run `npx react-scripts start`
+- Run `npm run build` to build and then copy to web
+- Run `node server.js` to serve lovally
 - Check out your changes in localhost